ablomm/ablomm-cpu/docs/cpu/isa.md

 The condition codes can be found in the [Conditions section](#conditions).

-The registers codes can be found in the [Public Reigsters section](#public-registers).
+The registers codes can be found in the [Public Registers section](#public-registers).

 <table>